 Job descriptions for all positions: Job descriptions are specific for each employee.
 Job descriptions are the most important part of a personnel policy because they are the basis for hiring, evaluation, and discipline.
+MSL has compiled a collection of sample job profiles.
 They should include: